A1 Belarus: Fixed-line communications

 The company started building its own fiber-optic network for its corporate customers in September 2014.

 In 2016–2018, velcom completed a series of transactions to acquire Belarusian Internet service providers – Atlant Telecom (Minsk), Aichyna Plus (Minsk), Belinfonet (Minsk), Garant (Gomel and Vitebsk), Ranak Media (Svetlogorsk).
 Furthermore, Business Network (Delovaya Set) Internet provider transferred most of its private and some corporate subscribers to velcom (Minsk).

-As of 30 September 2022, A1's fixed-line subscriber base was approximately 743.0 users.
+As of 30 September 2024, A1's fixed-line subscriber base was approximately 945.9 users.
 Most of the operator's Internet access rates are package offers, i.e. they imply simultaneous subscription to digital television services under the VOKA brand.

 Video service VOKA

 Video service from A1 is available under the VOKA brand.
 A1's fixed-line Internet users benefit from the IPTV service and enjoy 142 channels (including 60 HD channels).
 VOKA is also available in the networks of other mobile and fixed-line operators with the use of the OTT technology and offers 130 television channels (including 60 HD channels).
 VOKA features diverse interactive functionality: pause, fast forward and reverse, archives of TV shows, as well as the function to continue watching on another device.
-Also available to all users are movies, cartoons and series provided by online streaming services Amediateka, START, more.tv, Premier, viju, The Walt Disney Studios, Warner, Marvel, Fox movies and cartoons.
+Also available to all users are movies, cartoons and series provided by online streaming services START, more.tv, Premier, viju, The Walt Disney Studios, Warner, Marvel, Fox movies and cartoons.
 The service is accessible from Android and iOS mobile devices, Smart TV running on Tizen, WebOS, Android TV, on RedboxMini, Xiaomi Mi Box 3, Apple TV (via AirPlay) boxes.
 Desktop users can access the video service via the VOKA application for Windows or on the website.

 In 2018, the VOKA service began to feature exclusive content of its own production: the VOKA local section with reviews, documentaries, mini-reality films and TV shows; the "Sports" section with broadcasts of matches involving Belarusian clubs and national teams; live broadcasts of concerts, music festivals, cybersports tournaments, conferences and forums.
 Also available to users is the "CINEVOKA" section, which contains well-known movies, cartoons, serials in professional voice-over in the Belarusian language.
 Some of them have been exclusively translated and dubbed at the request of the video service.

 On 28 January 2019, the VOKA video service presented the country's largest Ultra-High-Definition (4K) content library[.